jeremysquires/signal/docs/planning.md

 A user interface is not required but is considered optional for candidates who wish to demonstrate their client side superpowers.

 I decided to implement a basic UI using the framework I am most familiar with (Vue).
+In order to quickly develop a skeleton app, I decided to use the Vue CLI to automate a number of tasks.

-This UI is very rudimentary, but provides a means of testing the API in an integration setting, rather than just using Dredd, Postman or equivalent.
+The UI is very rudimentary, but provides a means of testing the API in an integration setting, rather than just using Dredd, Postman or equivalent.

 ## Submissions